qbolt/npm-installs/README.md

 # npm-installs

 ## Description :
 **`npm-installs`** is a command-line application that allows you to run `npm install` on specified directories concurrently using a single command.
-It also has support for recursive installs with a an optional specified depth.
+It also has support for recursive installs with an optional specified depth.

 **`npm-installs` will automatically exclude all `/node_modules` directories.**